meta-metrics/metametrics/README.md

 ## Setup Instruction

-1. Run `pip install .` as it will automatically install required dependencies.
+1. Run `pip install -e .` as it will automatically install required dependencies.
-2. Optionally, you may install additional dependencies by running `pip install ".[<additional_dependencies>]"`.
+2. Optionally, you may install additional dependencies by running `pip install -e ".[<additional_dependencies>]"`.
 Replace `<additional_dependencies>` with one (or more) of the following based on your needs:
 - "wmt-eval": For WMT tasks.
 - "rewardbench": For RewardBench tasks.